cms-opendata-workshop/workshop-lesson-virtualmachine/_episodes/03-cmsvmimage.md

 objectives:
 - "Download and import the CMS CernVM image under VirtualBox ."
 keypoints:
-- "To install the 2011 CMS VM, [download](http://opendata.cern.ch/record/252) the appropriate VM image, import it into VirtualBox and launch it."
+- "To install the 2011 CMS VM, [download](http://opendata.cern.ch/record/252/files/CMS-OpenData-1.5.3.ova) the appropriate VM image (version 1.5.3), import it into VirtualBox and launch it."
 ---
 > ## Helpline
 >